BAMresearch/SOFA/docs/source/channels.rst

 Channels based on parameters have the advantage that they can be used as a quantitative measure within one experimental set-up (identical tip and calibration) and therefore can be used to evaluate and categorize Force Curves within one experiment, e.g. mechanical heterogeneities and gradients.
 There are three categories of parameters.

-1. Result of SOFA’s correction algorithm (e.g., raw stiffness)
+1. Result of SOFA’s correction algorithm, e.g. raw stiffness
-2. Measurement parameters (e.g., fzMax)
+2. Measurement parameters, e.g. fzMax
-3. Physical properties of the sample (e.g., stiffness)
+3. Physical properties of the sample, e.g. stiffness

 Result of SOFA's correction algorithm
 -------------------------------------